PERMUTATIONS AND COMBINATIONS

 * * *

 Problem 3.
 You have 5 shirts, but you will take with you only 3 for your vacation.
-In how many different ways can you do this?
+In how many different ways could you do that?

 5C3 = 10.
 The order in which you select them does not matter.